 How do I install Windows 10?

 Place the previously created CD or USB version of Windows 10 into your PC and reboot the machine.
-You should be taken straight to the installation process, but if your machine goes back to your normal operating system straight away you’ll need to adjust the boot sequence in your BIOS.
-Check out our guide on How to enter the BIOS to help you achieve this.
+You should be taken straight to the installation process, but if your machine goes back to your original version of Windows straight away you’ll need to adjust the boot sequence in your BIOS.
+Check out our guide on How to enter the BIOS to help you achieve this: you're looking for an option to change the boot order so removable drives are checked before the main hard drive.

-Now the installation process should go through as normal, and when you reboot your machine you will have the option to choose between the two operating systems.
+Now the installation process will continue and finish.
+The next time you power on or reboot your machine you will have the option to choose between the two operating systems.
 The bonus is that as different versions of Windows still use the same file system, you’ll be able to access your files from either OS.

 For more detail, see How to install Windows 10.